advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/email.md

 ---

-Support for Email notifications.
+Support Email notifications.
 Users can use their own mail server or mail service provided by a third-party company \(Google, Microsoft\).

 ### E-mail Service Setting Parameters